Getting around the Beauty Antrim, the Biggest County in Northern Ireland

 While spreading to the north is the Cathedral Quarter, a booming cultural district centred on St. Anne’s Cathedral.
 The massive, Greek-inspired white Stormont Parliament Buildings in the far north part of the city are also well worth a look.

-There is also the city of Lisburn that is located on the river Lagan.
+There is also the city of Lisburn which is located on the river Lagan.
 Lisburn is split between County Antrim and County Down.
 It has a nice square and a place that is great for shopping in Northern Ireland.
-The towns main shopping centre is Bow Street Mall that has over 70 different shops for you to check out.
+The town’s main shopping centre is Bow Street Mall which has over 70 different shops for you to check out.

 Most Popular Places in County Antrim